sampointer/kapo/README.md

 ### As a Container `ENTRYPOINT` to inject random failure, exercise your scheduler's resilience and add TTLs to containers
-As all good proponents of the [SRE model](https://landing.google.com/sre/book.html) know, forcing failures by periodically killing execution units, forcing circuit breakers to fire, and reguarly refreshing your running environment are vital. `kapo` can be used as a container `ENTRYPOINT` to force containers to have a TTL:
+As all good proponents of the [SRE model](https://landing.google.com/sre/book.html) know, forcing failures by periodically killing execution units, forcing circuit breakers to fire, and reguarly refreshing your running environment are vital. `kapo` can be used as a container `ENTRYPOINT` to force containers to have a random TTL:

 ```
 FROM ubuntu:latest